 How hard work, many failures, and a bit of luck got me into the field and up the ladder.

 Beating the baseline using Graph & NLP techniques on PyTorch, AUC improvement of ~21% (Part 2 of 2).

 Building a baseline recsys based on data scraped off Amazon.
 Warning - Lots of charts!
 (Part 1 of 2).

-Moving data from one process to another, in a multi-threaded fashion.
+OMSCS CS6200 (Introduction to OS) - Moving data from one process to another, multi-threaded.

 25 Aug 2019 · 1 min · [ misc ]